arunsahani88/carrentalmvp/README.md

 2) To run server application, follow below steps from the root folder -
    - cd backend
    - npm install
-   - Open the code in ay editor and open the .env file
+   - Open the code in any editor and open the .env file
    - Replace your DB user and password.
    - npm run dev